whyman/xr/README.md

 XR
 =========
-XR is an effort to build a XBMC using modern android technologies.
+XR is an effort to build a XBMC Remote app using modern android technologies.

 It is not there yet.
 Pull requests are both welcomed and encouraged.